psyrun/Advance.Penetration.Testing/APT.md

 * [whois](whois.com)
 * The victims own published information
 * know what the organization user resume

-#	2. SCANNING, ENUMERATION AND FINGERPRINTING
-		Goal
-			Discover the specific detail that will allow matching of present assests to tvulnerabilities and exploits.
-			Scannig is the active step of attempting to connect to systems to elicit a response

-			For penetration testing the response is the key
-				SYN packet
-					port closed
-						RST
-					port open
-						SYN/ACK
-					Any other response
-						Some form of a device or firewall on the host.

-			Scanning analysis
-				Send in TCP and get back ICMP
-					filtering device or software is in place. we can check packets reach to destination or not.

-			Scanning Methodology

-				TCP connection
-					3 way handshake creates a socket and establish the connection SYN
-						SYN,ACK
-						ACK
-					Half open scan

-				Live systems
-					We have to have targets
-						[-sP, -sn] in Nmap

-				netdiscover [checks for LAN]
-					have to be on the local subnet has a passive and active model
-					good for initial site contact
-						run on laptop while meeting clients. ;)

-					[netdiscover -r ip_address/range]
-					[netdiscover -p] for passive
-					[netdiscover -i eth0 -p] (listen the network) [netdiscover -i eth0 -p] (enumerate the target without sending packets, we just have to sit on the network)

-				Nmap host discovery
-					On local subnet uses ARP
-					ICMP is often blocked and host discovery can fail Use TCP host discovery sweep
-					[namp ip_address/range -PA80 -sn]
-					Ports
-						What are the doors on these targets
-							Remember all 0-65535 because Nmap only gives us the enumeration of 1000 ports only.

-							[-sS,-sT,-sU] ==> s= scan S= stealth scan; T= connect scan; U= UDP scan

-					Services
-						What is behind these doors
-							[-sV]
+#
+# <a name="3.0"></a>3.
+Scanning, enumeration and fingerprinting

+## <a name="3.1"></a>3.1 Goal

+* Discover the specific detail that will allow matching of present assets to vulnerabilities and exploits.
+* Scanning is the active step of attempting to connect to systems to elicit a response.

+* For penetration testing the response is the key
+	* SYN packet
+		* port closed
+			* RST
+		* port open
+			* SYN/ACK
+		* Any other response
+			* Some form of a device or firewall on the host.

+## Scanning analysis
+* Send in TCP and get back ICMP
+	* Filtering device or software is in place. we can check packets reach to destination or not.

+## Scanning Methodology

+* TCP connection
+	* 3 way handshake creates a socket and establish the connection.
+		* SYN
+		* SYN,ACK
+		* ACK
+	* Half open scan
+* Live systems
+	* We have to have targets.
+		* `-sP, -sn` in Nmap

+* netdiscover
+	* checks for LAN
+	* have to be on the local subnet
+	* has a passive and active model
+	* good for initial site contact
+		* run on laptop while meeting clients. ;)
+	* `netdiscover -r ip_address/range`
+	* `netdiscover -p` for passive
+	* `netdiscover -i eth0 -p` (listen the network)
+	* `netdiscover -i eth0 -p` (enumerate the target without sending packets, we just have to sit on the network)

+* Nmap host discovery
+	* On local subnet uses ARP
+	* ICMP is often blocked and host discovery can fail
+	* Use TCP host discovery sweep
+	* [namp ip_address/range -PA80 -sn]
+	* Ports
+		* What are the doors on these targets
+			* Remember all 0-65535 because Nmap only gives us the * enumeration of 1000 ports only.

+			* [-sS,-sT,-sU] ==> s= scan S= stealth scan; T= connect scan; U= UDP scan

+	* Services
+		* What is behind these doors
+			* [-sV]

 	[Nmap -sP ip_address/range] (identifies all the machines , vmware switches etc and we can eliminate the vmware machines from targets)
-					->
-					[Nmap -sS ip_address/range] (check all the ports) ->
-					[Nmap -sV ip_address] (check services running on the system) ->
-					[nmaap -A ip_address] (Enumerate target with all options for output to get in xml) ->
-					[Nmap -A ip_address -oX test.xml Nmap.xsl] (go to Nmap directory and then use this or just move the stylesheet to the current path)
-					->
-					[Nmap -sC ip_address]
-					->
-					[Nmap --script smb OS-discovery ip_address] (using scripting engine to enumerate smb OS) ->
-					[Nmap -O ip_address] (operating system detection there are tons of packet sent but find the alternative for this)

-				TCP Dump(Low level scanning)

-					check its man page
-					[tcpdump -x -A port 21] default eth0 interface.
-					[tcpdump -x TCP] can find 3 way handshake [tcpdump -dst ip_address]
-					[tcpdump -nn -A -l|grep "User-Agent:"] -> open browsesr

-				Tshark
-					check man

-				dsniff
-					[dsniff] see only the credential on the network.

-				Unicornscan
-					checlk man

-				SSL Scan (we can check the ciphers to encrypt data , we can make traffic look like specific app using these cipher or if we have a vulnerability in the cipher than can exploit it)

-					[sslscan ip_address]
-					[sslscan --show-client-cas ip_address]
-					[sslscan --no-failed ip_address]

-				ZMap
-					[zmap --bandwidth=1000M --target-port=445 --max-results=10000 --output-file=results.txt ip_address]

-				Masscan
-					Fast scanner
-					Designed to scan the internet
-					similar to zmap
-					installed by default on kali
-			==>		can split the scan up and set times
-					[masscan ip_address/range -p 80,445]

-				Hping (powerful and fast, Master tool for crafting packet.
-More you learn hping more powerful you become) quick way to identify
-					[hping3 ipaddress --scan 0-65535 -S | more]

-					Example:
-						vi attack.sig {any content}
-						[hping3 -2 -p 500 ip_address -d 137 -E attack.sig] {2=UDP, attackers port 500, 137 victim port -E attack.sig
-						[hping3 -2 -p 500 ip_address -d 100 -E attack.sig]  (bufferoverflow the port)
-						[hping3 --scan known ip_address -S] (Scan all the ports) [hping3 --scan '1-3000' known ip_address -S] (Scan port from 1-3000)
-						[hping3 127.0.0.1 --listen signature --safe --icmp] (create icmp packet to send) ->
-						[hping3 127.0.0.1 --icmp -d 100 --sign signature --file /etc/passwd]
-						hping3 --flood ip_address
-				Source port scanning
-					Select source port scan and you can potentially bytpass stateless filters Also in cisco routers the use of the "established" keyword (Ack==1) can indicate a weak ACL depending on the rule order

-					Source ports that commonly bypass the filtering port 20 ftp
-							port 53 DNS-Stuff
-							port 80
-					Options for source port selection
-						Nmap -gathering
-						netcat -packet
-						metasploit -set CPORT
-							can get hte payload through the filtering device.
-			Enumeration
+	* [Nmap -sS ip_address/range] (check all the ports)

+	* [Nmap -sV ip_address] (check services running on the system)

+	* [nmaap -A ip_address] (Enumerate target with all options for output to get in xml)

+	* [Nmap -A ip_address -oX test.xml Nmap.xsl] (go to Nmap directory and then use this or just move the stylesheet to the current path)

+	* [Nmap -sC ip_address]

+	* [Nmap --script smb OS-discovery ip_addrcanningsienumerationgandgfingerprintingte smb OS)

+	* [Nmap -O ip_address] (operating system detection there are tons of packet sent but find the alternative for this)

+* TCP Dump(Low level Scanning)
+	* check its man page
+	* [tcpdump -x -A port 21] default eth0 interface.
+	* [tcpdump -x TCP] can find 3 way handshake
+	* [tcpdump -dst ip_address]
+	* [tcpdump -nn -A -l|grep "User-Agent:"] -> open browsesr

+* Tshark
+	* check man

+* dsniff
+	* [dsniff] see only the credential on the network.

+* Unicornscan
+	* checlk man

+* SSL Scan (we can check the ciphers to encrypt data , we can make traffic look like specific app using these cipher or if we have a vulnerability in the cipher than can exploit it)
+	* [sslscan ip_address]
+	* [sslscan --show-client-cas ip_address]
+	* [sslscan --no-failed ip_address]

+* ZMap
+	* [zmap --bandwidth=1000M --target-port=445 --max-results=10000 --output-file=results.txt ip_address]

+* Masscan
+	* Fast scanner
+	* Designed to scan the internet
+	* similar to zmap
+	* installed by default on kali
+	* > can split the scan up and set times
+	* [masscan ip_address/range -p 80,445]

+* Hping (powerful and fast, Master tool for crafting packet.
+More you learn hping more powerful you become)
+	* quick way to identify
+	* [hping3 ipaddress --scan 0-65535 -S | more]
+	* Example:
+		* vi attack.sig {any content}
+		* [hping3 -2 -p 500 ip_address -d 137 -E attack.sig] {2=UDP, * attackers port 500, 137 victim port -E attack.sig
+		* [hping3 -2 -p 500 ip_address -d 100 -E attack.sig]  (bufferoverflow the port)
+		* [hping3 --scan known ip_address -S] (Scan all the ports) [* hping3 --scan '1-3000' known ip_addrecanning(Senumerationoand-fingerprintingng3 127.0.0.1 --listen signature --safe --icmp] (create icmp packet to send)
+		* [hping3 127.0.0.1 --icmp -d 100 --sign signature --file /etc/passwd]
+		* hping3 --flood ip_address
+* Source port Scanning
+	* Select source port scan and you can potentially bytpass stateless filters
+		* Also in cisco routers the use of the "established" keyword (Ack==1) can indicate a weak ACL depending on the rule order

+	* Source ports that commonly bypass the filtering
+		* port 20 ftp
+		* port 53 DNS-Stuff
+		* port 80
+	* Options for source port selection
+		* Nmap -gathering
+		* canning-penumerationeandpfingerprintingT
+			* can get hte payload through the filtering device.
+## Enumeration
 	Is used to gather more in depth information about the target, such as open shares and user account information.
-				Nmap [-sC, -A] for enumeration scanning
+	Nmap [-sC, -A] for enumeration Scanning
 	Windows targets and Linux/Unix with Samba

 	nbstat

 	nbtscan
 		gives a netbios machines
 		[nbtscan -v -s : ip_address/range]
 		if you see 1cG in the scan is a high value target.

 	enum4linux
-					If we see domain controllers than we can change our mac to that domain controller and can perform MITM attack.
+		If we see domain controllers than we can change our mac to that domain cocanningr enumerationfand fingerprinting [enum4linux ip_address]

-					[enum4linux ip_address]

 	Sparta
 		Runs all of the tools for you
-					Like a portal for scanning and enumeration along with others.
+		Like a portal for Scanning and enumeration along with others.

 	wpscan
 		wordpress vulnerability scanner
 		Can use for enumeration
 			verision
 			users
 			plugins
 			themes
 		[wpscan --url ip_address/wordpress --enumerate u --enumerate t --enumerate p] u=users; t=themes p=plugins.

 	Directory
 		Web servers may or may not expose their directories.
 		Kali has several tools for enumerating directories. wfuzz
 			dirbuster

 	Web App Technology
 		Have to determine what is running on the web servers to test it.
 		Whatweb
 			installed by default in kali
 			1700 plugins
 			supports different levels
 			-1
 				passive(defult)
 			-2
 				Polite
 			-3
 				Impolite-guess URL when plugin matches(smart, guess a few urls) -4
 				Aggressive -guess URL for every plugin (guess a lot of urls like) [whatweb domain_name ]

 	SMB OS Discovery
 		Nmap has scripts
 			[Nmap --script smb OS-discovery.nse --script-args=unsafe=1 -p 445 ip_address]

 	SNMP
 		It is a gift because its a db full of information and we can extract data from a single query. works on UDP.
 			[Nmap -sU -p 161 ip_address]
 			[snmpwalk -Os -c public -v 1 ip_address] check Nmap scripts for snmp
 			[/share/Nmap/script$ ls | snmp]

 	Manual Banner Grabbing
 		Connect to the port and investigate the response. telnet
 			netcat
 		check the version of the service running and exploit available or previous exploit.
 		[nc -vn ip_address port_number]

 		Dimtry
 			We can grab banner
 			[01]
 			[dmitry -winsepo ip_address]
 			[dmitry -pb ip_address] (email)

 		Python
 		[	import scoket
 			bangrab = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
 			bangrab.connect(("ip_address",port_number))
 			bangrab.recv(4096)
 			bangrab.close()
 		]

 	Targets
 		TCP 43
 			DNS zone transfer
 		UDP 137
 			NetBIOS Name Service
 				16th byte represents data that can identify the type of machine 1C A domain controller and can be exploited
 		RCP 139
 			NetBIOS session service(SMB over NetBIOS)
 		UDP 161
 			Simple Network Management Protocol (SNMP)
 		TCP/UDP 389
 			Lightweight Direct3ory Acess protocol (LDAP)
 		RCP 445
 			SMB over TCP/IP
 		TCP/UDP 3268
 			Global catalog service

 	Identify Vulnerablities
 		Manual
 		Tools

 	Exploit
 		validation of the vulnerability
 		Manual and tools

 Services and client software

 Application and vendor used
 	Versions and revisions
 	Service packs and patching
 	Add-on modules

 Defenses
 	Firewall
 		Vendor
 		Inbound and outbound ports allowed
-			IDS used *what the - Wrginsation for detecting vulnerability.

-**	IDENTIFY VULNERABILITY
+	IDS used *what the - Wrcanningonenumerationiandvfingerprinting **	IDENTIFY VULNERABILITY
 		Goal
 			Discover the best or most likely way to compromise victims.
 			Accurate enumeration makes this easier
-			Discuss Vulnerability scanning
+			Discuss Vulnerability Scanning
 				Identify the attack surface
 				Determine the risk
 				Asses the severity of the findings